 - In a named perils policy only the risks specified are covered.
 Bed Bugs are not listed.

-- In an open perils or all risk policy, all risks that are not excluded are covered.
-Sounds like a pretty broad form of coverage and you might think that this would mean infestations are covered, but unfortunately bed bugs are not covered here either due to policy exclusions.
+- In an open peril or all-risk policy, all risks that are not excluded are covered.
+Sounds like a pretty broad form of coverage and you might think that this would mean infestations are covered, but unfortunately, bed bugs are not covered here either due to policy exclusions.

 - Damages caused by bed bugs